mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 - This number could have an exponential parameter that would further allow for modeling population density factors
 - An exponential paramater > 0 and < 1 for higher density populations, and > 1 for lower density (that might be backwards...)

+### Comparisons of Results

+- Graphs and reports to follow soon

+> Check back in a few days!

 ## Missing or Unclear Parameter Information

 ### Hospitalizations and Critical Cases